-You may be able to sprint 100 meters in under 12 seconds, or stay on cadence in 22 Minute Hard Corps without missing a beat, but there’s one movement that will humble even the fittest of fanatics: bending at the waist and reaching for the ground.
+You may be able to sprint 100 meters in under 12 seconds, but there’s one movement that will humble even the fittest of fanatics: bending at the waist and reaching for the ground.

 How Do Your Muscles and Tendons Shorten?